 In the Reporting tab, head to the ‘Conversions’ section and take a gander at the funnel visualization for your Goal.
 Make sure to select which goal you are looking at from the drop down.

-Here Google Analytics will outwardly demonstrate that what’s happening in your funnel.
-Now just concentrate on to understand why customers are abandoning their carts at certain steps in the checkout process.
+Here Google Analytics will outwardly demonstrate what’s happening in your funnel.
+Now just concentrate on understanding why customers are abandoning their carts at certain steps in the checkout process.

 Now, we hope you find this post well worth reading!

 Though, if you still fight with the ongoing battle of abandoned cart issues and want to bring your shoppers back to your ecommerce store, Envision Ecommerce is here to help you.
-We know how to effectively implement these practical keys on your ecommerce store.
+Being a leading eCommerce marketing agency, we know how to effectively implement these practices in your ecommerce store.
 We also have some unique Magento 1 & 2 extensions that help in avoiding abandoned cart issues.
-Contact our certified Magento experts and Solutions Specialist today at [email protected] or you can visit: https://envisionecommerce.com/ to avail our services & extensions.
+Contact our certified Magento experts today at firstname.lastname@example.org.